sebsebseb123/dkcookoff/README.md

-Esri Canada Install Profile
+Drupal Kitchen Cookoff Install Profile
 ===========================

-This is the D7 install profile for the Esri Canada project.
+This is the D7 install profile for the Drupal Kitchen Cookoff project.

 Layout
 ------